aspose-words/Aspose.Words-API-References/english/net/aspose.words/documentbuilder/currentstory/_index.md

 ---
 title: DocumentBuilder.CurrentStory
 second_title: Aspose.Words for .NET API Reference
 description: DocumentBuilder property.
-Gets the story that is currently selected in this DocumentBuilder in C#
+Gets the story that is currently selected in this DocumentBuilder in C#.
 type: docs
 weight: 70
 url: /net/aspose.words/documentbuilder/currentstory/